StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 ## Overview
 The goal?
 To construct an intelligent system that combines the strengths of both retrieval-based and generative approaches.
 This guides you through building a Retrieval-Augmented Generation (RAG) model, using  George Orwell's "1984" as the knowledge base.

-https://gutenberg.net.au/ebooks01/0100021h.html - link to open source book txt
+* https://gutenberg.net.au/ebooks01/0100021h.html - link to open source book txt
+* Only the notebook is required to run all of the below, dependencies aside: 1984_advanced_rag_vFinal.ipynb

 ## Purpose
 * Enhancing Text Understanding:  AI can deepen our understanding of literature.
 By building RAG models, the aim is to extract relevant information from a large corpus of text and generate insightful answers to user queries.